disco-lang/disco/docs/tutorial/polymorphism.rst

 Polymorphism
 ************

-Disco also supports parametric polymorphism.
+Disco also supports polymorphic functions and let expressions.
 This is best demonstrated by an example.

 Generalizing using Polymorphism
 ===============================